 Simple Aircraft Modification

 The effort involved with replacing the old analog system with the AAMS is limited.
-No major Group-A changes are required; only the existing Interphone Amplifier and corresponding Mounting Base need to be taken out and replaced with the Terma manufactured Mounting Base and corresponding Enhanced Interphone Amplifier.
+No major Group-A changes are required; only the existing Interphone Amplifier and corresponding Filter Assembly need to be taken out and replaced with the Terma manufactured Mounting Base and corresponding Enhanced Interphone Amplifier.
 Minor changes need to be incorporated in the Communication Matrix Assembly, and the earcup part of the helmet need to be substituted with the Terma ANR enabled headset.

 Backwards Compatibility with both Aircraft and Helmets